Estimated reading time: 8 minutes

 It’s important to note that the page you land on (via the below link) is a general blog feed.
 However, on the right-hand side of the screen, you’ll see links to the other areas of focus.

-Ultimately, you’ll find quite a few gems, with many downloadable guides and courses.
-Definitely, a long way away from the (old) days of those “stuck” blue screens, Clippy the Microsoft Word guide, or…Vista.
+Ultimately, you’ll find quite a few gems with many downloadable guides and courses.
+It’s a long way away from the (old) days of those “stuck” blue screens, Clippy the Microsoft Word guide, or…Vista.
 Good stuff!

 5. HubSpot (Marketing Blog)